OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - Use a unique [salt](#salting) for each password, generated using a [cryptographically secure random number generator](Cryptographic_Storage_Cheat_Sheet.md#rule---use-cryptographically-secure-pseudo-random-number-generators-csprng).
 - Use a very large number of iterations of the algorithm (at least 10,000, and possibly significantly more depending on the speed of the hardware).

 It should be emphasised that these steps **are not as good as using a modern hashing algorithm**, and that this approach should only be taken where no other options are available.

 ## Upgrading Legacy Hashes

 For older applications that were built using less secure hashing algorithms such as MD5 or SHA-1, these hashes should be upgraded to more modern and secure ones.
 When the user next enters their password (usually by authenticating on the application), it should be re-hashed using the new algorithm.
 It would also be good practice to expire the users' current password and require them to enter a new one, so that any older (less secure) hashes of their password are no longer useful to an attacker.

-However, this approach means that old (less secure) password hashes will be stored in the database until the user next logs in, and may be stored indefinitely.
+However, this approach means that old (less secure) password hashes will be stored in the database until the user next logs in and may be stored indefinitely.
 There are two main approaches that can be taken to solve this.

 One method is to expire and delete the password hashes of users who have been inactive for a long period, and require them to reset their passwords to login again.
 Although secure, this approach is not particularly user friendly, and expiring the passwords of a large number of users may cause issues for the support staff, or may be interpreted by users as an indication of a breach.
 However, if there is a reasonable delay between implementing the password hash upgrade code on login and removing old password hashes, most active users should have changed their passwords already.